-It's almost the time of year where the leaves turn spectacular shades of red, orange, yellow, and purple - and visitors to Northern Virginia yearn to find the perfect spot to take it all in.
+It's almost the time of year when the leaves turn spectacular shades of red, orange, yellow, and purple - and visitors to Northern Virginia yearn to find the perfect fall foliage spot to take it all in.
 While most seek out remote vistas to be totally surrounded by autumn beauty, I'm here to suggest to you that you can couple your leaf-peeping adventure with some of our most notable attractions so that when your leaf color quota is met, you can enjoy another memorable moment mere steps away.
 Without further ado, let's get to the list.

 George Washington's Mount Vernon